-1804.1.2 [s.553.899(7)(b), FS and William Bracken] Phase Two.
-A phase two milestone inspection must be performed if any substantial structural deterioration is identified during phase one.
+1804.1.2 [s.553.899(7)(b), F.S. and William Bracken and Tony Apfelbeck] Phase Two.
+[Ranked 3.36] A phase two milestone inspection must be performed if any substantial structural deterioration is identified during phase one.
 A phase two inspection may involve destructive or nondestructive testing at the inspector's direction.
 The inspection may be as extensive or as limited as necessary to fully assess areas of structural distress in order to confirm that the building is structurally sound and safe for its intended use and to recommend a program for fully assessing and repairing distressed and damaged portions of the building.
 When determining testing locations, the inspector must give preference to locations that are the least disruptive and most easily repairable while still being representative of the structure.
+However, such preference shall not supersede the inspector's professional judgement as to determining locations for destructive testing that are necessary, in the sole opinion of the inspector, to assess if the building is structurally sound and safe.